KingContaria/StandardSettings/README.md

 ### What are the additional settings?

 Depending on the Minecraft version you are playing, some of these might not be included.

+**F3 Pause On World Load**: This will use the F3+Esc pause screen instead of the regular pause screen for WorldPreview and for joining the world with Minecraft unfocused.

+**First World F3 Pause Delay**: Sets a delay for F3 Pause on the first world to circumvent first world lag preventing chunks from rendering.

 **Entity Culling**: Sets the Sodium "Entity Culling" option.